 The Nutcracker: Sunday, December 4, 2016 at 4:30 PM and Sunday, December 11, 2016 at 4:30 PM.

 Check back for a complete list of our audio-described performances for the 2016-17 Season!

 *Please register for audio description at firstname.lastname@example.org or call (412) 454-9109.

 Headsets for the audio-described performance can be obtained at the Guest Services Center located directly next to the elevator in the Benedum Center lower lobby.
 Please see an usher when you arrive for more assistance in locating the Guest Services Center; patrons will be asked for an ID in order to borrow a headset.

-Large print and braille programs will be available at the theatre.
-Attendees may also listen to audio recordings of select program notes on the audio recording page of PBT's website.
+Large print and braille programs are available at the theater.
+Audio recordings of select program notes are available on the audio recording page of PBT's website.